paul-grozav/source.paul.grozav.info/kb/system_administration/network.md

 ```

 ## 3. nmcli
+This only manages the interfaces managed by NetworkManager.
 This is the recommended way of setting up your network in CentOS 8.
 ```bash
 # === Devices ===